-Finally, oxycodone rehab in Boynton Beach comes with a unique perk in its location.
+Our oxycodone rehab in Boynton Beach comes with a unique perk in its location.
 Our center’s proximity to the beach offers an idyllic location that will also help your mind heal alongside your body.

 The ocean’s benefits to recovery are indeed well-documented.
 Among other research on this crucial benefit, consider the following:

-- Health & Place found that “individuals reported significantly better general health and mental health when living nearer the coast”.
+- Health & Place found that “individuals reported significantly better general health and mental health when living nearer the coast.”

-- A study published in the American Association for the Advancement of Science’s journal finds that “blue enhances performance on a creative task”.
+- A study published in the American Association for the Advancement of Science’s journal finds that “blue enhances performance on a creative task.”

-- Richard Shuster, PsyD, clinical psychologist and host of The Daily Helping podcast, finds that “staring at the ocean actually changes our brain waves’ frequency and puts us into a mildly meditative state”.
+- Richard Shuster, PsyD, clinical psychologist and host of The Daily Helping podcast, finds that “staring at the ocean actually changes our brain waves’ frequency and puts us into a mildly meditative state.”

-You can thus expect the ocean to not just be a backdrop to your journey but a discreet, notable ally.
+You can thus expect the ocean not just to be a backdrop to your journey but a discreet, notable ally.

 How Much Does Oxycodone Rehab in Boynton Beach Cost